Kou Kiet

 Kou Kiet (translation: Redeem Honor; also called Operation About Face) was a major Laotian Civil War victory for the anti-communist troops of the Kingdom of Laos.
 Patterned after prior Operation Raindance, it depended upon extensive air strikes blasting communist units and clearing them from the path of the Royalist offensive.
 Powered by 150 daylight and 50 night sorties daily, with 50 to 80 day strikes directed by Raven Forward Air Controllers, Kou Kiet ran from 6 August to 30 September 1969.
 It was successful beyond expectations.
 After the Royal Lao Government troops achieved their objectives, General Vang Pao insisted on pushing forward while they had the initiative.
-As a result, the Royalists regained control of the entire Plain of Jars while also capturing a huge stock of munitions from the communists.
-Their triumph came at a cost.
-However successful the Royalists were, by battle's end their battle-worn forces had exhausted their pool of potential recruits, while the Vietnamese could easily replace their personnel losses.
+As a result, the Royalists regained control of the entire Plain of Jars while also capturing a huge stock of munitions from the communist forces.
+Their triumph came at a huge cost.
+Even though the Royalists were successful, by battle's end their forces were exhausted and the pool of potential recruits were limited, while the Vietnamese could easily replace their personnel losses.